jf-godbout/jf-godbout.github.io/_pages/about.md

 Political Polarization, misinformation, and Text as Data
 ======
-I also study political polarization with the [Complex Data Lab](https://complexdatalabmcgill.github.io) at [Mila](https://mila.quebec/en/).
-You can find out more about this project [here](https://politicalpolarization.github.io).
+I also study political polarization and the spread of misinformation in online societies with the [Complex Data Lab](https://complexdatalabmcgill.github.io).
+Directed by [Reihaneh Rabbany](http://www.reirab.com), the lab's goal is to develop methodologies for analyzing complex datasets by leveraging techniques in large language models, graph mining, as well as unsupervised and supervised learning.
+Our interdisciplinary research initiatives bring together a group of computer scientists from [Mila](https://mila.quebec/en/) and political scientists from the [Université de Montréal](https://pol.umontreal.ca/accueil/) and [McGill](https://www.mcgill.ca/politicalscience/).
+You can find out more about these projects [here](https://politicalpolarization.github.io) and in the [current research rab](https://jf-godbout.github.io/publications/) above.

 Parliamentary Voting Records of the Canadian Parliament
 ======
 On this site, you will find the voting records of all Members of the Canadian House of Commons and Senate who served between 1867-2020.
 Part of these data were used in my award winning book [*Lost on Division: Party Unity in the Canadian Parliament*](https://utorontopress.com/9781487524753/lost-on-division/) and in several other recent publications.